scummvm/scummvm/doc/docportal/using_scummvm/connect_cloud.rst

 .. figure:: ../images/cloud_and_lan/cloud_code.png

-Copy the 6-digit code, click into the empty box next to the **Paste** button, and then click the **Paste** button.
+Copy the 6-digit code, click into the empty field next to :guilabel:`Paste`, and then click :guilabel:`Paste`.

 .. figure:: ../images/cloud_and_lan/cloud_connect.png

-Click **3.
-Connect**, then, once the next information loads, click on **Enable storage**.
+Click :guilabel:`3.
+Connect`.
+Once the next page loads, click :guilabel:`Enable storage`.

 .. figure:: ../images/cloud_and_lan/cloud_enable.png

-Saved games automatically sync on launch, after saving, and on loading a saved game.
-You can also manually sync by using the **Sync now** button.
+Saved games sync automatically on launch, when a game is saved, and when a saved game is loaded.
+Select :guilabel:`Sync now` to manually sync.

-To download the game files from your cloud ScummVM folder, click **Download game files**.
+To download the game files from your cloud ScummVM folder, click :guilabel:`Download game files`.

-To change to a different cloud account, or to disconnect your cloud account from ScummVM, click **Disconnect**.
+To change to a different cloud account, or to disconnect your cloud account from ScummVM, click :guilabel:`Disconnect`.